DennisHeck/FuFis/docs/Bed_Analysis.rst

     *Bed_Analysis.intersection_heatmap_fisher*

 Don't expect a very meaningful result here.
 The data is limited to chr1 and the activity filter of the peaks per cell type rather crude.
+Also, please note that if you do overlap with SNVs, you should consider their linkage disequilibrium structure.

 |pic3| |pic4|